gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 ```
 Installation can take a couple of minutes and will take about 3 GB of disk space.

-Make sure to use the package `Mustache` of version 0.3.1.
+Make sure to use the package `Mustache` of version 0.3.2 or later.
 You can verify the version of `Mustache` by running the command `Pkg.installed("Mustache")`.

 ## For Windows users